4th Panzer Army: 1944–45: The retreat

 The defense along the Vistula took place from August 1944 until the renewed Soviet offensive in January 1945.
 By January 1945, the 4th Panzer Army was holding static defensive positions on Hitler's direct orders and during the lull in the fighting it had created a defensive zone in southern Poland.

+On 1 January 1945, the 4th Panzer Army, then under Army Group A, had a total strength of 133,474 men spread across seven infantry divisions (68th, 72nd, 88th, 168th, 291st, 304th, 342nd), two Panzergrenadier divisions (10th, 20th), two panzer divisions (16th, 17th), two autonomous brigades, an autonomous regiment and several autonomous artillery detachments.
+With its manpower, it was the largest single contributor to Army Group A's overall manpower of 400,556.

 Unknown to the Wehrmacht, the Soviet command planned to saturate the entire defensive zone with artillery bombardment.
 The Red Army began their Vistula–Oder Offensive on January 17, quickly encircling the LVI Panzer Corps and destroying half of all armoured forces concentrated with the 4th Panzer Army.
 The commander of the LVI Corps, General Johannes Block, was killed in action on 26 January.
 The remnants of the army retreated along the entire front before re-grouping on the western bank of the Oder River in February 1945.

 The Red Army halted its offensive in February 1945.
 The 3rd Panzer Army was tasked to halt the Soviets in the north, while the 9th Army was guarding against the Soviets in the centre.
 During February 1945, the 4th Panzer Army defended along the Oder River, containing the Soviet bridgehead at Steinau on the Oder.
 In March and the first half of April 1945, the army concentrated on defenses along the Lusatian Neisse River between Görlitz and Guben.

 On April 16, 1945, the Red Army renewed its offensive by crossing the Oder River.
 While the 9th Army held the Soviet forces at the Battle of Seelow Heights, the 4th Panzer Army was being pushed back.
 V Corps of the retreating 4th Panzer Army was pushed into the operational region of the German 9th Army, forming a pocket of some 80,000 men.
 The Red Army then encircled this force in a pocket in the Spree Forest south of the Seelow Heights and west of Frankfurt.
 Some of the 4th Panzer Army troops trapped in the Halbe Pocket broke out to the west and surrendered to the US Army on the west bank of the Elbe River.
 The bulk of the 4th Panzer Army was pushed south of Dresden into the Ore Mountains where it surrendered to the Red Army in the wake of the early May 1945 Prague Offensive.